GoCode0/Usefull-Scripts/README.md

 # Usefull-Scripts
-This repository will be a fork/copy of popular educational scripts.
+This repository will be a fork/copy of popular openSource educational scripts.